 For Americans who have previously provided the IRS with their direct-deposit bank account information, the checks will be added to those accounts directly.

 After some back and forth, the Treasury Department has now confirmed that for Social Security recipients who have already received a SSA-1099 form (their Social Security benefit statement), the government will be able to get them their checks in the same way they pay them their benefits.

 Remember to, as always, beware of scammers, particularly around the stimulus checks.
 Cyber criminals are already attempting to swindle people out of their checks, via call, text, email or other sites that ask for your personal information in order to receive payment.
 Again: if you are eligible, the government will send you the check directly.
 Never give out your Social Security or bank account number to anyone who claims it is necessary in order to receive the 2020 stimulus check.

 What if my social security address changed?

-If you are concerned about receiving your check because you have had an address change, you can visit the Social Security Administration change of address website.
-The site will allow you to set up an online account and update where your check should be sent.
+If you are concerned about receiving your check because you have had an address change, you can visit MyMove or the Social Security Administration change of address website.
+The SSA will allow you to set up an online account and update where your check should be sent.